Brazen thieves steal 18 new iPhones in South Beach, police say

 "Not only are these windows tinted, there were several other cars parked in the same area and none of the other vehicles were vandalized," Rodriguez said.

 There were long lines of customers at the Apple stores in South Beach and Miami's Brickell.
-The new AppleCare+ warranty program for the XS, XS Max and the XR replaces stolen iPhones for up to 2 incidents with deductibles ranging from $229 to $269.
+The new AppleCare+ warranty program for the XS and XS Max replaces stolen iPhones for up to 2 incidents with deductibles ranging from $229 to $269.

 Officers are warning Apple customers to be cautious.
 Rodriguez said they have yet to find out what brazen burglars are willing to do to get their hands on the coveted new iPhones.